 Avoid Binding and Knotting Cables to Prevent Electrical Hazards

-Another hazardous practice involves binding and knotting cables to keep them out of the way of foot traffic or from spreading out all over your workspace.
+Another unsafe practice involves binding and knotting cables to keep them out of the way of foot traffic or spreading out all over your workspace.
 Ironically, this practice is meant to prevent other types of dangers such as tripping and falling.
 However, you’re looking at getting shocked or creating a fire hazard since bound and knotted cables usually signal an outlet overload.
 The best way to keep cables and cords out of the way is to go wireless, but if that’s not possible then cables should be routed as close to a wall as possible and contained behind covers that prevent damage to the cable and are aesthetically appealing.

 Unused Appliances Need to be Unplugged